angelagomezsacristan/Assignment-Answers/Assignment 2/README.md

 Use a combination of any or all of: dbFetch, Togo REST API, EBI’s PSICQUIC REST API, DDBJ KEGG REST, and/or the Gene Ontology.
 Find all protein-protein interaction networks that involve members of that gene list.
 Determine which members of the gene list interact with each other.
-For running the code use: 'ruby Main.rb ArabidopsisSubNetwork_GeneList.txt'
+For running the code use: `ruby Main.rb ArabidopsisSubNetwork_GeneList.txt`

-#References
+## References
 Append key/value pair to hash with << in ruby.
 Stack Overflow.
 Retrieved November 26, 2022, from https://stackoverflow.com/questions/19756139/append-key-value-pair-to-hash-with-in-ruby

 Como USAR .nil? .empty? .blank? y .present?
 Correctamente Ruby on rails.
 Antonio Pérez.
 Retrieved November 26, 2022, from https://antonioperez.pro/como-usar-nil-empty-blank-y-present-correctamente-en-ruby-on-rails/